French submarine Surcouf: FateSurcouf vanished on the night of 18/19 February 1942, about north of Cristóbal, Panama, while en route for Tahiti, via the Panama Canal. An American report concluded the disappearance was due to an accidental collision with the American freighter . Steaming alone from Guantanamo Bay on what was a very dark night, the freighter reported hitting and running down a partially submerged object which scraped along her side and keel. Her lookouts heard people in the water but, thinking she had hit a U-boat, the freighter did not stop although cries for help were heard in English. A signal was sent to Panama describing the incident.

-Inquiries into the incident were haphazard and late, while a later French inquiry supported the idea that the sinking had been due to "friendly fire"; this conclusion was supported by Rear Admiral Auphan in his book The French Navy in World War II.
+Inquiries into the incident were haphazard and late, while a later French inquiry supported the idea that the sinking had been due to "friendly fire"; this conclusion was supported by Rear Admiral Gabriel Auphan in his book The French Navy in World War II.
 Charles de Gaulle stated in his memoirs that Surcouf "had sunk with all hands".

 Legacy

-As no one has officially dived or verified the wreck of Surcouf, its location is unknown.
+As no one has officially dived or verified the wreck of Surcouf, her location is unknown.
 If one assumes the Thompson Lykes incident was indeed the event of Surcouf's sinking, then the wreck would lie 3000 m deep at 10°40′N 79°32′W.

 A monument commemorates the loss in the port of Cherbourg in Normandy, France.
 The loss is also commemorated by the Free French Memorial on Lyle Hill in Greenock, Scotland.

 As there is no conclusive confirmation that Thompson Lykes collided with Surcouf, and her wreck has yet to be discovered, there are alternative stories of her fate.
-James Rusbridger examined some of these theories in his book Who Sank Surcouf?, finding them all easily dismissed except one: the records of the 6th Heavy Bomber Group operating out of Panama show them sinking a large submarine the morning of 19 February.
-Since no German submarine was lost in the area on that date, it could have been Surcouf.
+James Rusbridger examined some of these theories in his book Who Sank Surcouf?, finding them all easily dismissible except one: the records of the 6th Heavy Bomber Group operating out of Panama show them sinking a large submarine the morning of 19 February.
+Since no German submarine was lost in the area on that date, she could have been Surcouf.
 He suggested the collision had damaged Surcouf's radio and the stricken boat limped towards Panama hoping for the best.

-A conspiracy theory, based on no significant evidence, held that the Surcouf, during its stationing at New London in late 1941, had been caught treacherously supplying a German U–boat in Long Island Sound, pursued by the American training subs Marlin and Mackerel out of New London, and sunk.
+A conspiracy theory, based on no significant evidence, held that the Surcouf, during her stationing at New London in late 1941, had been caught treacherously supplying a German U-boat in Long Island Sound, pursued by the American training subs Marlin and Mackerel out of New London, and sunk.
 The rumor circulated into the early 21st century, but is false since the Surcouf's later movements south are well documented.

+In popular media

+The Surcouf is the subject of an underwater search by the fictional organization NUMA and international terrorists in the Clive Cussler novel "The Corsican Shadow", published in 2023.
+The author Dirk Cussler, writes the Surcouf's wreck was discovered "...some eighty miles off the Panama coast."
+The sinking is even attributed to Surcouf's radio antenna being damaged in the collision with the Thompson Lykes, and then finished off by the reported attack of an A-17 bomber the next morning.Douglas Reeman wrote "Strike from the Sea", a novel published in 1978, about a French cruiser submarine named "Soufriere", modeled on the Surcouf.